How To Roast A Whole Chicken

 If you’d like to continue on now to learn how to make stock, click here.

-My husband’s favorite way to polish off some of the leftover chicken?
+My husband’s favorite way to repurpose the leftover chicken?
 Click here.